The Empire brought blood and tears and dispossession to millions of people, but it also brought roads and railways and education.

 Tales of adventure from the furthest corners of the earth excited me as a child, and since then I have developed a fascination with Britain's fallen empire.
 It is just over 20 years since the symbolic end to the British Empire in Hong Kong, something I remember but didn't fully appreciate at the time.
 I decided to embark on a multimedia project to document what remains of the biggest empire the world has ever seen.

-In school I was taught about the Vikings and Romans, the great imperialists of their time, but we only learned about the negative aspects of the British Empire - like the horrors of slavery, which the British later fought for its demise.
+In school I was taught about the Vikings and Romans, the great imperialists of their time, but we only learned about the negative aspects of the British Empire - like the horrors of slavery and imperialism.
 Whether British people believe the Empire was generally positive or not, we cannot change our past.
 We should not forget or try to dismiss the effects that it had - and continues to have - on our nation and the countries Britain once ruled.